fmoor/edgedb-docs/doc/edgeql/ddl/links.rst

             Remove link item's *attribute* to *value*.
             See :eql:stmt:`DROP ATTRIBUTE <DROP ATTRIBUTE VALUE>` for details.

+        :eql:inline-synopsis:`ALTER TARGET <typename> [, ...]`
+            Change the target type of the link to the specified type or a union of types.

         :eql:inline-synopsis:`CREATE LINK PROPERTY <property-name> ...`
             Define a new link property item for this link.
 See :eql:stmt:`CREATE LINK PROPERTY` for details.